Why you keep choosing emotionally unavailable partners

 Attraction, ambiguity, and the pull of partial connection

-Some relationship patterns are difficult to recognise as they unfold, particularly for individuals accustomed to clarity, direction, and forward movement in other areas of life.
-The individuals may differ in personality, background, and circumstance, but the experience begins to feel familiar.
+Some relationship patterns are difficult to recognise while you are inside them, particularly if you are used to clarity and forward movement elsewhere in your life.
+The people may differ in obvious ways, yet the experience begins to echo.
 There is interest, connection, and a sense of possibility, followed by distance, inconsistency, or an inability to fully engage.
-What becomes noticeable is not simply that these relationships do not work, but that they share a similar structure.
-These patterns are often rooted in underlying relationship dynamics, which you can read more about here.
+What stands out, eventually, is not just that these relationships do not hold, but that they take on a similar shape.

 The pull of partial availability

-Emotionally unavailable partners are rarely entirely absent.
-What creates the initial pull is often a form of partial availability, moments of warmth, attentiveness, or openness that suggest something more could develop.
-Because these moments are intermittent, they carry a particular intensity.
-They create the sense that connection is possible, but not yet secure, close enough to feel real, but not stable enough to rely on.
+Emotionally unavailable partners are not entirely absent.
+If they were, the dynamic would end quickly.
+What draws you in is something more subtle, moments of warmth, attentiveness, or openness that suggest something deeper could develop.
+Because these moments are intermittent, they carry weight.
+They create proximity without stability, enough connection to feel real, but not enough to rely on.

 Seeing the pattern clearly